 Automating your content and giving your customers access to a self-help library can enhance perceptions of your customer service while allowing you to refocus resources on solving more complex customer service queries and issues.

-Adopting a dashboard report places all the content management, marketing and your sales team need for their day in their hands, while team level dashboards encourage friendly competition and drive accountability throughout the organisation.
+Adopting a dashboard report places all the content management, marketing and your sales team need for their day in their hands, while team level dashboards encourage friendly competition and drive accountability throughout the organization.

 6.Explore Innovative Technologies

-As increasing numbers of organisations migrate their daily operation to an online environment, they are discovering the performance enhancements new technologies bring.
+As increasing numbers of organizations migrate their daily operation to an online environment, they are discovering the performance enhancements new technologies bring.
 Machine learning and advanced AI are accelerating the rate of change industries where information is abundant and being able to recognize a pattern from all the data noise confers a competitive advantage.

 As the adoption rates for Big Data, machine learning and AI accelerate in line with the capability to apply the technology cost-effectively, expect to see a host of innovative technologies reshape the business ecosystem.